EceBesteKarabulut/algorithmic_fairness_simulation/README.md

 ## Algorithmic Fairness Simulation

-## Motivation
-I built this simulation to explore how seemingly efficient algorithms can unintentionally reinforce inequality over time.
-By comparing greedy, exploration-based, and opportunity-aware strategies, I wanted to understand how algorithm design choices affect fairness, not just performance.

 This project explores how different task allocation algorithms affect fairness and inequality in a team based system.
 This simulation models a group of agents who improve their skills as they complete tasks.
-Over time, the way tasks are assignedcan significantly influence both performance and fairness.
+Over time, the way tasks are assigned can significantly influence both performance and fairness.
 ---

 ## Algorithms Implemented